johnfeng2023/Deep-Researcher/README.md

 - Retrieves contextually relevant information during research
 - Integrates retrieved information into the research process

+### 3.5 Model Context Processor (MCP)
+The Model Context Processor is a critical component that enhances the system's ability to handle and process information effectively:
+- Dynamic Context Management: Intelligently manages the context window for large language models
+- Document Prioritization: Ranks and prioritizes the most relevant information for inclusion in the context
+- Context Optimization: Ensures the most valuable information is preserved when context limitations are reached
+- Information Density Analysis: Evaluates content for information density to maximize utility within token limits
+- Adaptive Chunking: Dynamically adjusts document chunking based on content complexity and relevance
+- Memory Management: Maintains a hierarchical memory structure to preserve key insights across research stages

+The MCP significantly improves research quality by ensuring the language model has access to the most relevant information at each stage of the research process, effectively overcoming context window limitations inherent to most LLMs.

 ## 4. Results and Findings

 ### 4.1 Research Capability Assessment